 Everyone clear on the topic and the rules?
 Good!
 It’s time to prepare your arguments.

-Not only should they research their points, but also brainstorm possible rebuttals from the other team and decide what they would say in response.
-Likewise, they should anticipate their opponents’ points and think of rebuttals in advance.
+They should research their points and brainstorm possible rebuttals from the other team and decide what they would say in response.
+Likewise, they should anticipate their opponents’ points and consider rebuttals.

 Step #5 – Prepare the Room (or the Zoom)

-While your teams are finalising their points, it’s time to get ready for the show.
+While your teams are finalising their points, it’s time to prepare for the show.

 Do your best to recreate the atmosphere of a professional debate by arranging tables and chairs to face each other across the room.
 Usually, the speaker will stand on a podium in front of their table and will return to their table when they’re finished talking.

-Naturally, if you’re hosting a student debate online, things are a little tougher.
+Naturally, things are a little tougher if you’re hosting a student debate online.
 Still, there are a few fun ways to differentiate the teams on Zoom:

-- Get each team to come up with team colours and to decorate their Zoom backgrounds with them, or to wear it as a uniform.
+- Get each team to come up with team colours and to decorate their Zoom backgrounds with them or to wear them as a uniform.

-- Encourage each team to invent a team mascot and for each member to show on screen while they’re debating.
+- Encourage each team to invent a team mascot and for each member to show it on screen while debating.